MCxiaofang/Network-Topology-Visualization/README.md

 I packaged all the dependent libraries (d3 and Jquery) and functionality into this file via **webpack**, and I just needed to download the file to use the full functionality

 ### 2. Use

+You just need to download file `example/index.html` to quickly learn how to use and see the display effect.
+Or read the information below，although it's just the copy of `index.html`

+**Attention: modify the path of `ntv.bundle.js` in the `index.html`**

 ```
 <!DOCTYPE html>